r1b/computerlab.io/source/_posts/lab-README.md

 ### What is Computer Lab?

 Computer Lab is an independent software development team.
-We build systems for clients and for ourselves, and work to advance the practice of software development.
-Our current focus is building data-driven web applications with rich user interfaces,.
+We build systems for clients in a variety of industries while working to advance the practice of software development.
+Our current focus is building data-driven web applications with rich user interfaces.

 ### Organization and Roles